WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Why Is Hank Greens's Name William?

-Guess Who Just Finished The Essay Shes Spent Like Two Weeks Working On Apparently All My Sources Are Plagiarised Which Is Certainly Something
+Guess Who Just Finished The Essay Shes Spent Like Two Weeks Working On Apparently All My Sources Are Plagiarised Which Is Certainly [[Skull/Concentrated Brain/Poetry Apparently/Thing Trilogy/Something\|Something]]

 ![](https://i.imgur.com/vwdTu6Z.png)
-You Cant Tell Me That Wouldn't Be A Badass Name
-Naming My Daughter Mortality Rose
+You Cant Tell [[Explicitly Showcased/Me/Me\|Me]] That Wouldn't Be A Badass Name Naming My Daughter Mortality Rose

 "Momma Shelly Was Gay As Fuck